ASBESTOS TESTING EXPERTSOur endorsed contractors offer asbestos testing services Australia wide.

 The word asbestos can be an automatic deal breaker for some property buyers in Australia.
 Based on a study, it is reported that asbestos can diminish a property’s value as high as 30%.
 Normally, you will not notice if your property has asbestos-containing material (ACM).
 The only way to be sure is by getting it inspected by a professional contractor.

-Asbestos Watch can connect you with A-class licensed contractors who conduct a thorough and safe asbestos testing process in a residential, commercial, and government property.
-Asbestos testing is the first step to completely eliminate ACMs from your property.
+We can connect you with A-class licensed contractors who conduct a thorough and safe fibre testing process in a residential, commercial, and government property.
+Testing project is the first step to completely eliminate ACMs from your property.

 Be smart, be safe!
 When it comes to asbestos testing, it is best to contact one or more contractors through Asbestos Watch.